lienzhuzhu/blog/content/posts/micromobility.md

 - Walking is free.
 Public transport is cheap.
 - Community.
 People in American suburbs don't know their neighbors.

+We need:
+- Transit oriented cities
+- Higher density neighborhoods
+- Mixed use buildings

-As a kid, I always thought about what job I was going to get to buy the nice cars that would impress my friends and store outside my big house with a lawn so big I would have to use binoculaurs to see my mailbox.
+As a kid, I always thought about getting a nice job so I could buy the nice cars that would impress my friends and showcase outside my big house with a lawn so big I would have to use binoculaurs to see my mailbox.
 But now, all I can think about is how many days are left until I can sell my car and move to a real city and never be caught in pacific or mountain time again.

 YouTube channels with videos related to urban planning: